What's a One-Wall Kitchen?

 - A top-freezer refrigerator stands at one end.

-- Cabinets are builder-grade stock units in a medium or dark wood tone.
+- Cabinets are builder-grade stock units.

 - There’s a built-in dishwasher by the sink.